 Halterworth is on the outskirts of the market town of Romsey, six miles from Southampton and within easy reach of the New Forest and the coast.
 We have extensive playing fields and a much loved woodland walk.
 We have two large playgrounds, each with their own adventure play equipment, and a multi use games area (MUGA), table tennis and outdoor fitness equipment for Key Stage 2 children.

 We admit 60 pupils each year into Year R and a further four pupils from Year 3 onwards.
 Organised into two classes per year group, each Class Teacher is supported by experienced Teaching Assistants.
-As a Teaching School we also have student teachers working alongside our experienced staff, which creates a vibrant team.
+As a Training School we also have student teachers working alongside our experienced staff, which creates a vibrant team.

 The school is well resourced with an extensive new library, wireless IT capability with laptops, tablets, Chromebooks, iPads and a range of IT tools and resources.
 We also have facilities for film studies, green screen technology and ‘stop frame’ animation.
 Each class room has the latest Clever Touch LED display boards and networked computers.